livekit/chrometester/README.md

 - LIVEKIT_ROOM: the room to join
 - DURATION: (optional) amount of time to stay in the room before existing
 - LIVEKIT_IDENTITY_PREFIX: (optional) custom name prefix for the simulated subscriber
+- ENABLE_PUBLISH: (optional) enables a simulated publisher with audio and video
+- TABS: (optional) number of simultanious room connections

 ## Kubernetes Example